avicennabuzzbomb/Scripts-for-Mass-Spec/README.md

 1. `SASAquatchy.py` calculates solvent accessible surface areas in a PyMOL subshell.
 Can be invoked with arguments in the terminal or PyMOL's command line.

     *From the terminal:* run with `pymol -c SASAquatch.py <PDB_ID> <depth>`.
 For example, with structure file 4h1w and calculating for all residues in the protein, run with:\
     `pymol -c SASAquatch.py 4H1W all`.

-    *From PyMOL's command line:* First, make sure PyMOL is running in the directory where `SASAquatch.py`.
+    *From PyMOL's command line:* First, make sure PyMOL is running in the directory where `SASAquatch.py` is saved.
 Directory navigation can be done in PyMOL's command line exactly the same way in Windows command line or Bash.
-Then, run with:\
+Once PyMOL is in the same directory as the script, run with:\
     `run SASAquatch.py <PDB_ID> <depth>`.

 2. `NunuDrives.py` Reads arguments from a batch file and passes them to a second script.
 Currently, used to run SASAquatch.py on large PDB ID lists.
 Run only from a terminal with `python NunuDrives.py`.